kjosib/sophie/docs/future.rst

 This all suggests a run-time responsible for scheduling computation to ready processes.
 It also suggests room for drivers or adapters suited to different operating-system services.

-Sophie may pick up some sensible syntax for declaring, defining, spawning, and combining processes.
+Sophie needs some sensible syntax for declaring, defining, spawning, and combining processes.
+(They look a lot like functions from a distance, but the differences are in the details.)
-A *tree-of-supervisors* concept may fall out of the *spawn* syntax.
+A *tree-of-supervisors* concept may fall out of the *spawn* syntax and semantics.

-One possibility is to treat ``channel`` as a normal generic type with two constructors, one of which represents a closed connection.
-In that sense, it's largely similar to ``list``, and suggests a *transducer* architecture.
+Briefly (and with much waving of hands) an actor is approximately a function from *input-message* to *action*.
+An *action* clearly includes the next state of the actor, which can either be *finished* or another actor.
+An *action* also must be able to send messages.
+It's nice if those messages are statically typed, but I anticipate corner-cases.

+One approach to static-typed spawn is to make the spawn-operation

 Arrays and Dictionaries
 ------------------------